 “I have been greatly encouraged by the steps taken by the APC in recent years to reach and motivate all Australians, not just those with a disability, and I’m excited to be joining the Board to help harness the full potential of this wonderful organisation.”

-Williams won a bronze medal at her first Paralympic Games in 2008, before winning gold as part of the 4 x 100m medley relay team during London 2012.
+Williams won a bronze medal at her first Paralympic Games in 2008, before winning gold as part of the women’s 4x100m medley 34 Points team at London 2012.